the hearts & minds

 Dr. Moore holds a BS in chemistry from Southeastern Massachusetts University, a PhD in chemistry from Brown University and, prior to joining the pharmaceutical industry, was a Winston Fellow and Assistant Professor in Biochemistry at Cornell University Medical College.

 George Cox, PhD, JD CHIEF LEGAL OFFICER & CORPORATE SECRETARY

 Dr. George Cox brings more than 30 years of combined science and legal experience to Propella Therapeutics.
 Prior to joining Propella, Dr. Cox was in private practice at IP & Business Law Counseling, LLC, Miles & Stockbridge PC, and Finnegan, Henderson, Farabow, Garrett & Dunner, LLP.
-Before attending law school, he enjoyed a career as a biomedical scientist and medical school professor at the National Cancer Institute and the Uniformed Services University of the Health Sciences.
+Before attending law school, he enjoyed a career as a biomedical scientist and medical school professor at the National Cancer Institute and the Uniformed Services University of the Health Sciences, F. Edward Hebert School of Medicine.
 He’s authored more than 70 publications in diverse scientific disciplines including pharmacology, immunology, biochemistry, and cell and molecular biology.